-Covered California either via the terms of this Agreement or the certification process for Covered California participation.
-Covered California will provide Contractor with sufficient notice of any such alternative method.

-2) Healthcare Evidence Initiative Vendor (HEI Vendor)

-- a) Covered California represents and warrants that any HEI Vendor which, in its sole discretion, Covered California should contract with to assist with its health oversight functions and activities shall have any and all legal authority to provide any such assistance, including but not limited to the authority to collect, store, and process HEI Data subject to this Agreement. - b) The parties acknowledge that any such HEI Vendor shall be retained by and work solely with Covered California and that Covered California shall be responsible for HEI Vendor's protection, use and disclosure of any such HEI Data. - c) Notwithstanding the foregoing, Covered California acknowledges and agrees that disclosures of HEI Data to HEI Vendor or to Covered California shall at all times be subject to conditions or requirements imposed under applicable federal or California State law.
+- Covered California either via the terms of this Agreement or the certification process for Covered California participation.
+Covered California will provide Contractor with sufficient notice of any such alternative method. - f) The parties further mutually agree that the aforementioned HEI Data may include information which represents Protected Health Information (PHI) for purposes of the HIPAA Privacy Rule (45 CFR §160.103), and that such data may no longer be subject to the HIPAA Privacy Rule once disclosed by Contractor to HEI Vendor or Covered California. - 2) Healthcare Evidence Initiative Vendor (HEI Vendor) - a) Covered California represents and warrants that any HEI Vendor which, in its sole discretion, Covered California should contract with to assist with its health oversight functions and activities shall have any and all legal authority to provide any such assistance, including but not limited to the authority to collect, store, and process HEI Data subject to this Agreement. - b) The parties acknowledge that any such HEI Vendor shall be retained by and work solely with Covered California and that Covered California shall be responsible for HEI Vendor's protection, use and disclosure of any such HEI Data. - c) Notwithstanding the foregoing, Covered California acknowledges and agrees that Ddisclosures of HEI Data to HEI Vendor or to Covered California shall at all times be subject to conditions or requirements imposed under applicable federal or California Setate law.